 Biography of Richard A. "Dick" Foreman

 A broad history of involvement in broadcast operations, spanning over 50 years.
-Experiences range from on-air morning announcer to executive and senior management positions with Sudbrink Broadcasting (WLIF Baltimore) and General Electric Broadcasting, as a member of that company's Communication's Task Force.
+Experiences range from on-air announcer to executive and senior management positions with Sudbrink Broadcasting (WLIF Baltimore) and General Electric Broadcasting, as a member of that company’s Communication’s Task Force.
+Foreman served Harte-Hanks Broadcasting as a corporate director of stations in Houston, Phoenix, Raleigh-Durham and Memphis and The American Broadcasting Companies as Vice President Programming at ABC’s Radio Networks in New York from 1978 through 1981.

-In 1981 Richard A. Foreman Associates Inc. was founded and since that time has been involved extensively in media brokerage and consulting.
+In 1981 Richard A. Foreman Associates Inc. [RAFAMEDIA] was founded and since that time has been involved extensively in media brokerage and consulting.

 In addition to broadcasting, Foreman is also involved in specialized mobile radio transactions, in the past representing such regional bell operating companies as PACTEL communications and NYNEX.